dmorse/pscfpp/README.md

      one would enter "./setopts -a sm_70".
 Instructions for choosing the correct string parameter for the -a option for a particular GPU can be obtained by entering "./setopts -h", or by consulting the installation section of the web manual.

-After taking these steps to enable CUDA compilation, re-enter "make" to re-compile.
+   - After taking these steps to enable CUDA compilation, re-enter "make" from the root directory to re-compile.

 The procedure described above for building PSCF is somewhat similar to the standard "configure; make; make install" procedure used for GNU software.
 One difference is that PSCF does not require a separate "make install" command.
-The PSCF "make" command creates executables in the bin subdirectory of the pscfpp directory tree that also contains source files.
+By default, the PSCF "make" command creates executables in the pscfpp/bin subdirectory of the pscfpp directory tree that also contains source files.
 The above instructions assume that this is the intended final destination of the executable files, rather than a standard unix system directory such as /user/local in which the unix shell would look for executable files by default.
-If the pscfpp directory is created within a user's home directory, the above instructions thus do not require the use of special sudo or adminstrator permission in order to comple and install the package.
-This procedure, however, instead requires the user to modify their PATH environment variable to allow the unix shell to find executable files that have been placed in a non-standard location.
+Because this location is not standard, however, this procedure instead requires the user to modify their PATH environment variable to allow the unix shell to find executable files.

 ## Command line usage

 The PSCF package provides three executable programs (pscf_1d, pscf_rpc, and pscf_rpg) with different capabilities but very similar command line interfaces.
-To perform a calculation, each PSCF program must read two files, which we refer to as a parameter file and a command file.
+To perform a calculation, each PSCF program must read at least two files, which we refer to as a parameter file and a command file.
 The parameter file, which is processed first, is a fixed format file that contains physical and algorithmic parameters required to describe the system of interest and initialize the program.
 The command file, which is processed after the parameter file, is a script that contains a sequence of commands that are interpreted and executed in the order that they appear.
 Contents and syntax for PSCF parameter and command files are discussed in Secs.
 3-5 of the web manual.

-A PSCF command file normally contains the names of several input and output data files as arguments to commands that read or write these files.
+A PSCF command file normally contains commands to read and write several field data files.
+The names of these field files are provided as arguments to these commands.
 Specifically, a command file to perform either a SCFT or PS-FTS calculation normally contains a command to read an input file that contains an initial set of monomer chemical potential fields.
-This initial state may be used in SCFT as an initial guess for an iterative solver, or in PS-FTS as the first state of a Markov chain.
+This initial state may be used in SCFT as an initial guess for an iterative SCFT solver, or in PS-FTS as the first state of a Markov chain.
 A command file for either an SCFT or FTS calculation also often contains commands to output final chemical potential and monomer concentration fields to output files (i.e., either a converged solution for a SCFT calculation or the fields obtained after the last step of a stochastic simulation).

 Command line usage for different programs is described below, starting with the simple case of the pscf_1d program for one-dimensional SCFT